Evaluation of Test-Time Adaptation Under Computational Time Constraints: Introduction

 We apply our proposed evaluation protocol to benchmark several TTA methods on multiple datasets, and provide a fair assessment of their performance subject to the realistic consequences of slower inference speeds.
-Our experimental results highlight the importance of developing TTA methods that adapt to distribution shifts with minimal impacts on inference speed.
-Our contributions are two-fold: \begin{enumerate} \item We propose an online evaluation protocol for TTA methods that penalizes slower methods by providing them with fewer samples for adaptation.
+Our experimental results highlight the importance of developing TTA methods that adapt to distribution shifts with minimal impact on inference speed.
+Our contributions are two-fold: \begin{enumerate} \item We propose a realistic evaluation protocol for TTA methods that penalizes slower methods by providing them with fewer samples for adaptation.
 Our approach is effective at assessing TTA methods' efficacy in scenarios where data arrives as a constant-speed stream.

-\item Following our proposed protocol, we provide a comprehensive experimental analysis of 15 TTA methods evaluated on 3 large-scale datasets and under 3 different evaluation scenarios.
+\item Following our proposed protocol, we provide a comprehensive experimental analysis of 15 TTA methods evaluated on 3 large-scale datasets under 3 different evaluation scenarios.
 These scenarios consider adaptation to a single domain and continual adaptation to several domains.
 Our analysis shows that, when inference speed is accounted for, simple (but faster) approaches can benefit from adapting to more data, and thus outperform more sophisticated (but slower) methods.
 Figure~\ref{fig:pull_fig} demonstrates this for four TTA methods.
 We hope our evaluation scheme inspires future TTA methods to consider inference speed as a critical dimension that affects their real-world performance. \end{enumerate}